 Illustrious musicians including Yehudi Menuhin and Isaac Stern visited Smith's workshop.
 This allowed him to model instruments on the work of European masters such as Stradivari.

 Smith experimented with Australian timbers but preferred to use those from Europe.
 He set up a strings factory after a wartime shortage and produced his own varnish, which remains a family secret.

 Smith made about 170 violins, 40 violas and three cellos in his career.

-The instruments in the National Museum's quartet belonged to various owners until they were assembled by the Llewellyns and bought by the Australian Government in 1978.
+The instruments in the Museum's quartet belonged to various owners until they were assembled by the Llewellyns and bought by the Australian Government in 1978.
 Ernest Llewellyn was director of the Canberra School of Music, where Llewellyn Hall now bears his name.

 The 1946 violin is modelled on the 'Maurin' Stradivarius.
 This instrument was originally made for Mrs Swinburne Johnson, who gave lessons under the name of Madame Rolunde.

 The 1954 violin is modelled on the 'Alard' Stradivarius and was given personally by Ernest Llewellyn to ensure the high standard of the quartet.